ST10045251/ST10045251_PROGPOE/README.md

 2. Build and run the project.
 3. Follow the on-screen prompts to interact with the application.

+This application allows you to manage recipes, including ingredients and cooking steps, and provides calorie information.
 ### Main Features

 - **Add a new recipe**: Enter the details for ingredients and steps.